evermeer/EVReflection/Source/README.md

 For more info see the [EVReflection](https://github.com/evermeer/EVReflection/) documentation.

 In most cases EVReflection is very easy to use.
-Just take a look at the [YouTube tutorial](https://www.youtube.com/watch?v=LPWsQD2nxqg) or the section [It's easy to use](https://github.com/evermeer/EVReflection#its-easy-to-use).
+Just take a look at the section [It's easy to use](https://github.com/evermeer/EVReflection#its-easy-to-use).
 But if you do want to do non standard specific things, then EVReflection will offer you an extensive range of functionality.

 If you have a question and don't want to create an issue, then we can [![Join the chat at https://gitter.im/evermeer/EVReflection](https://badges.gitter.im/evermeer/EVReflection.svg)](https://gitter.im/evermeer/EVReflection?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)